Vukani351/bookeaper/README.md

 ## Todo:

+- add logic for book image, book review & book share link []
 - Implement more state management with Zustand [X]
-- Enhance styling with Tailwind CSS
+- Enhance styling with Tailwind CSS []
-- Create reusable components for the UI
+- Create reusable components for the UI []
-- Connect with the back-end API for authentication and data synchronization
+- Connect with the back-end API for authentication and data synchronization []